 At the same time, we began a side roads orders (SRO) to make changes to the public highway, giving a legal status for the new road when completed.

-- building the new road north-westwards from Occupation Lane
+- build the new road north-westwards from Occupation Lane

-- widening and building sections of retaining wall within Kiln Way
+- widen and build sections of retaining wall within Kiln Way

-- demolishing part of the Woodville Business Centre on Woodhouse Street
+- demolish part of the Woodville Business Centre on Woodhouse Street

-- building the new roundabout junction south of Derby Road
+- build the new roundabout junction south of Derby Road

-If you have a more general query about the project, you should contact:
+If you have a general enquiry about the project, you should contact: